Green Party

 Voting Intention Trend

-▲ Nearly 4x since 2024 GE -- historic surge| Date | Green VI | Context |
+▲ Nearly 4x since 2024 GE — historic surge| Date | Green VI | Context |

 |---|---|---|

-| July 2024 | 4% | 4 seats won.
-Best result since the party first won a seat. |
+| July 2024 | 4% | 4 seats won — best result since the party first won a seat in 2010 |

-| Oct 2024 | 5% | Benefit from Labour disappointment among young voters |
+| Oct 2024 | 5% | Early benefit from Labour disappointment among young voters |

-| Feb 2025 | 7% | Continued growth as Labour left-flank loses support |
+| Feb 2025 | 7% | Continued growth as Labour's left flank loses support |

-| Oct 2025 | 11% | Accelerating as Labour continues to collapse |
+| Oct 2025 | 11% | Accelerating surge as Labour continues to collapse |

 | Feb 2026 | 13% | Greens overtake Lib Dems in multiple polls |

-| May 2026 | 15% | Highest ever -- nearly 4x 2024 GE result, clear 4th in national polls |
+| May 2026 | 15% | Highest ever — nearly 4x 2024 GE result, clear 4th in national polls |

 About the Green Party

 The Green Party of England and Wales is experiencing its strongest sustained polling in its history.
-Under co-leaders Carla Denyer and Adrian Ramsay, the party won 4 Westminster seats at the July 2024 General Election — including Carla Denyer's victory in Bristol Central — on 4% of the vote, their best ever result.
+Under co-leaders Carla Denyer and Adrian Ramsay, the party won 4 Westminster seats at the July 2024 General Election — including Carla Denyer's victory in Bristol Central — on 4% of the vote, their best ever Westminster result.

 The Greens face the same structural challenge as all smaller parties under First Past the Post: translating a high national vote share into seats requires geographical concentration.
 Their strongest areas remain university cities and progressive urban constituencies.
+According to Wikipedia's entry on the Green Party of England and Wales, the party holds its strongest position in Bristol, Brighton, Sheffield, and Norwich — university cities with large concentrations of young, graduate, and environmentally conscious voters.

 Key Issues the Greens Lead On